PapaButze/Steam_Dedicated_Server_GUI/README.md

 Review these logs for detailed debugging information.

+## Automatic Server Restart

+One key feature of this GUI is its ability to automatically restart the server if it crashes.
+The function `check_server_and_restart()` monitors the server process continuously.
+If it detects that the server has crashed (i.e., the process is no longer running), it will:
+1. Log an error message indicating the server has crashed.
+2. Wait for a short period before attempting to restart to prevent rapid cycling in case of repeated crashes.
+3. Restart the server using the same executable path defined by `SERVER_EXE_PATH`.
+4. Send an RCON command to get server info after restarting, and update player count.

+This feature ensures that your server stays online even if it encounters issues, providing a more stable experience for players.

 ## Conclusion
 The PalServer GUI provides a streamlined way to manage your dedicated game servers on Steam.
-With clear interfaces and automated features, it reduces the complexity of maintaining servers, allowing you to focus on gameplay.
+With clear interfaces and automated features like automatic restarts upon crashing, it reduces the complexity of maintaining servers, allowing you to focus on gameplay.